BOrmond/C106A_Final_Project/README.txt

 The code for the final computer vision pipeline is in uppala_james_varun/AdvancedLaneLines.ipynb - please use the version in the v2 branch!

-The original still frames in the main folder.
+The original still frames are in the main folder.